Hitomi Takahashi (singer): Picorinpin

 Since the album release and tour, Takahashi kept a low profile in the music scene, but was recording for a few months.
 On March 1, 2008, Takahashi graduated from high school, and moved from Sendai to Tokyo.
 Her 9th single "Atashi no Machi, Ashita no Machi", released on June 4, 2008, was used as first opening theme song of the anime Toshokan Sensō, while its b-side, "Mother's Song" was used as the ending theme of the NHK BS2 TV show Digital Stadium.
 After more than a year, September 9, 2009, Takahashi released "Wo Ai Ni" as collaboration with Beat Crusaders.
 The song was used as the 14th ending theme for anime television series Gin Tama.

 On September 28, 2011, Takahashi released her third album, Picorinpin, as her last release with Sony Music Records.
 The album featured productions of several artists, including Chara, Koji Nakamura and Rolly Teranishi.
-Picorinpin couldn't make into the Top 200 of the Oricon charts, selling less than 500 copies.
+Picorinpin failed to enter the Top 200 of the Oricon charts, and sold less than 500 copies.